Effective Date: March 22, 2023

 We endeavour to ensure that people to whom we provide your personal information hold it subject to the standards required by European data protection legislation.
 So, whenever we transfer your personal information out of Europe, we try to ensure a similar degree of protection is afforded to it by making sure at least one of the following mechanisms is implemented:

-You may contact us using the details under How to contact us if you want further information on the specific mechanism used by us when transferring your personal information out of Europe.
+You may contact us using the details under section 12 if you want further information on the specific mechanism used by us when transferring your personal information out of Europe.